jpgorganizer/ioBroker.smartgarden/README.md

 For controlling the device use datapoint
 - duration_value

-  Change this datapoint to start the power socket.
+  Change this datapoint to start the valve.
   - To start for a defined time  set the value to the value in seconds (please use multiples of 60)
   - to cancel the current watering and continue with the schedule use string STOP_UNTIL_NEXT_TASK
   - to skip automatic operation until specified time, the currently active operation might or might not be cancelled (depends on device model) use string PAUSE